jakorten/Arduino_Flex/README.md

 Warning: some libraries (including HTU21DF) do not seem to like operating when Wire is used as a slave (e.g. Wire.begin(mySlaveAddress)): in that case the bus hangs.

+## Supported Libraries:
+HTU21DF    - Based on Adafruit Library
+FXAS21002C - Based on Adafruit Library
+FXOS8700   - Based on Adafruit Library
+MPL3115A2  - Based on Sparkfun Library

 Enjoy.
 Comments / questions: feel free to reach out.